openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 statefull and stateless protocols)

-This tutorial demonstrates how OVS can use the connection tracking system to match on the TCP segments from connection setup to connection teardown.
+This tutorial demonstrates how OVS can use the connection tracking system to match on the TCP segments from connection setup to connection tear down.
 It will use OVS with the Linux kernel module as the datapath for this tutorial.
 (The datapath that utilizes the openvswitch kernel module to do the packet processing in the Linux kernel)